Jeff Bleich: Post-diplomatic career

-Bleich is the chair of the board of Nuix, a publicly traded company on the ASX.
+Bleich was the chair of the board of Nuix, a publicly traded company on the ASX.
 Nuix produces forensics and information integrity software that was used in the Panama Papers investigation.
 It was the largest tech IPO of any company on the ASX in 2020 and one of the largest tech IPOs ever on the ASX.

 Bleich served as chair of the board of PG&E Company during its bankruptcy proceedings from April 2019 to May 2020.
 Bleich joined PG&E as part of an interim Board to restructure the company following its liability exposure for fires associated with PG&E equipment in 2017 and 2018.
 Bleich participated in PG&E's reparations to all wildfire victims, the company's acknowledgement of criminal wrong-doing, and its successful emergence from Bankruptcy.

 Bleich served on the Fulbright Foreign Scholarship Board after being appointed by President Obama in November 2014, and was later elected vice-chair and then chair for three successive terms.

 Bleich served by appointment of former secretary of state John Kerry on the board of the East West Center as a member of the executive committee from 2017 to 2021.

+Bleich was appointed by President Biden to the National Security Education Board.

 In California, Governor Jerry Brown appointed Bleich to the Governor's International Trade and Investment Advisory Council., and then-Attorney General Kamala Harris appointed Bleich to serve on her Blue Ribbon Cyber-Exploitation Panel.
-Bleich also Chaired Governor Brown's judicial selection advisory committee for the selection of judges from 2014-2018.
-Bleich was appointed by Chief Justice Tani Cantil-Sakauye to serve as Vice-Chair of the Rules Revision Commission for the State Bar.
+Bleich also chaired Governor Brown's judicial selection advisory committee for the selection of judges from 2014 to 2018.
+Bleich was appointed by Chief Justice Tani Cantil-Sakauye to serve as vice-chair of the Rules Revision Commission for the State Bar.

 Bleich has served on a number of other private company and non-profit boards since 2014, including RAND Australia, the Pratt Family Advisory Board, Futures Without Violence, the World Affairs Council, the American Security Project, Verified Voting, the San Francisco Symphony, the Folger Shakespeare Library, and the Sorensen Center for International Peace and Justice.